ropensci/roweb3/content/blog/2024-03-11-devguide-release-0.9.0/index.md

 [Alexander Fischer](https://github.com/s3alfisc/) added an explanation of package submission via non-default branches to the [guide for authors](https://devdevguide.netlify.app/softwarereview_author) and to the  [guide for reviewers](https://devdevguide.netlify.app/softwarereview_reviewer#general-guidelines).

-Our guide reviewers now clearly explains how to [volunteer as a reviewer, in general and for a particular submission](https://devdevguide.netlify.app/softwarereview_reviewer#volunteering-as-a-reviewer).
+Our guide reviewers now clearly explains how to [volunteer as a reviewer, in general or for a particular submission](https://devdevguide.netlify.app/softwarereview_reviewer#volunteering-as-a-reviewer).

 ## Conclusion